Pacific Wrecks

 Aircraft History

 On February 3, 1944 completed and available.
-On February 4, 1944 accepted and delivered to the U.S. Army Air Force (USAAF) as P-38J-15-LO Lightning serial number 42-103993.
+On February 4, 1944 accepted and delivered to the U.S. Army Air Force (USAAF) as P-38J-15-LO Lightning serial number 42-104380.
 On February 5, 1944 flown to Long Beach Airport.
 On February 6, 1944 flown to Dallas Modification Center at Dallas Love Field and underwent modification.
 On February 10, 1944 flown to Oakland Airport.
 On February 14, 1944 flown to Bakersfield then returns to Oakland Airport and disassembled for shipment overseas then loaded as cargo aboard a ship at Oakland.
-On February 22, 1944 departs across the Pacific to New Guinea and is unloaded and reassembled.
+On February 22, 1944 departs across the Pacific bound for Australia and is unloaded and reassembled.

 Wartime History

+Bong had the plane painted with red propeller spinners, wingtips, and tail stub wingtips.
 On the left side of the nose below forward cockpit canopy was rectangle with "Maj.
 R. I. Bong".
-Below was Bong's scoreboard with Japanese rising sun flags in five rows representing his 27 aerial victory claims in five rows (6+6+5+5+5) inside a white rectangle as of April 12, 1944 on the left side of the nose above the U.S. Army serial number stencil with PR 96434-R (Project Number 96434-R).
+Below was Bong's scoreboard with Japanese rising sun flags in five rows (6-6-5-5-5) inside a white rectangle representing his 27 aerial victory claims as of April 12, 1944 on the left side of the nose above the U.S. Army serial number stencil with PR 96434-R (Project Number 96434-R).
 The plane was painted with red propeller spinners, wingtips, tail and and stub wingtips.

 Fate

-During 1945, took off on a test flight after an engine was serviced.
-In flight an engine caught fire and the pilot bailed out and the P-38 crashed into Manila Bay.
-The pilot landed safely and was rescued.
+During 1945, took off piloted by an unknown pilot on a checkout flight after an engine was serviced.
+During the test flight, an engine caught fire and the pilot bailed out and landed safely.
+The P-38 crashed into Manila Bay.
 Officially, excluded from inventory by August 10, 1946 and condemned salvage by October 11, 1946

 Edward Guss adds: